jvann94/openautoimage/README.md

 ### Bluetooth

-Currently there is a problem with raspbian playing audio over bluetooth. the speaker pairs and connects. pulse recognizes it as an audio device and plays to it but no audio comes from the speaker.
+Currently expiriencing a problem with raspbian playing audio over bluetooth. the speaker pairs and connects. pulse recognizes it as an audio device and plays to it but no audio comes from the speaker.

 ### Backup camera